Subtitles and Transcript

 5:51 If he picks up a book in the bookstore, he can get an Amazon rating -- it gets projected right on the cover of the book.
 This is Juan's book, our previous speaker, which gets a great rating, by the way, at Amazon.
 And so, Pranav turns the page of the book and can then see additional information about the book -- reader comments, maybe sort of information by his favorite critic, etc. If he turns to a particular page, he finds an annotation by maybe an expert or a friend of ours that gives him a little bit of additional information about whatever is on that particular page.
 Reading the newspaper -- it never has to be outdated.

-6:36 You can get video annotations of the event that you're reading about You can get the latest sports scores etc. This is a more controversial one.
+6:36 You can get video annotations of the events that you're reading about.
+You can get the latest sports scores, etc. This is a more controversial one.

 6:48 As you interact with someone at TED, maybe you can see a word cloud of the tags, the words that are associated with that person in their blog and personal web pages.
 In this case, the student is interested in cameras, etc. On your way to the airport, if you pick up your boarding pass, it can tell you that your flight is delayed, that the gate has changed, etc. And, if you need to know what the current time is, it's as simple as drawing a watch -- (Laughter) (Applause) ...on your arm.

 7:26 So that's where we're at so far in developing this sixth sense that would give us seamless access to all this relevant information about the things that we may come across.
 My student Pranav, who's really, like I said, the genius behind this.

 8:07 He does deserve a lot of applause, because I don't think he's slept much in the last three months, actually.
 And his girlfriend is probably not very happy about him either.
 But it's not perfect yet, it's very much a work in progress.
 And who knows, maybe in another 10 years we'll be here with the ultimate sixth sense brain implant.
 Thank you.